RWS/rws.github.io/articles/appstore-publishing-overview.md

 ## AppStore Publishing Guide

-RWS provides several pathways for developers to distribute their applications and plugins to the [RWS Developer Community](https://community.rws.com/developers-more/).
+RWS provides several pathways for developers to distribute their applications and plugins.
 Whether you're building plugins for **Trados Studio**, add-ons for **Trados Cloud**, or integrations with **Language Weaver**, **Tridion** etc..., this guide will help you navigate the current publishing process.

 ### Current Publishing Process